deepakb26/MERN-certification-course/README.md

 # MERN-course

-## All files are uploaded as part of the MERN Certification course program
+## All files uploaded are part of the MERN Certification course program